jbuitt/nwws-python-client/README.md

 ```
 {
-  "server": "[server]",
+  "server": "nwws-oi.weather.gov",
-  "port": "[port]",
+  "port": 5222,
   "username": "[username]",
   "password": "[password]",
   "resource": "[resource]",
   "archivedir": "[archivedir]",
   "pan_run": "[pan_run]",
   "pan_run_log": "[pan_run_log]",
-  "retry": true|false,
+  "retry": true,
-  "use_tls": true|false,
+  "use_tls": true,
-  "use_ssl": true|false
+  "use_ssl": false
 }
 ```

-The variables `[server]` and `[port]` are required and refer to the NWWS-OI server hostname and port, usually `nwws-oi.weather.gov` and `5222` respectively.
-The variables `[username]` and `[password]` are required and refer to your NWWS-OI credentials obtained by signing up [on the NOAA Weather Wire Service website](http://www.nws.noaa.gov/nwws/#NWWS_OI_Request).
+The variables `username` and `password` are required and refer to your NWWS-OI credentials obtained by signing up [on the NOAA Weather Wire Service website](http://www.nws.noaa.gov/nwws/#NWWS_OI_Request).

-You may use whatever string you would like for `[resource]`.
+You may use whatever string you would like for `resource`.
 The variable is required.
+Also, the NWWS-OI server keeps track of resource names, so you should make the name unique if you are running this client in multiple locations.

-The `[archivedir]` variable is optional and specifies the directory on your system where you would like to store the downloaded products.
-The variable is optional in case you'd like to avoid saving products to your local system and only process them using a `[pan_run]` command, defined below.
+The `archivedir` variable is optional and specifies the directory on your system where you would like to store the downloaded products.
+The variable is optional in case you'd like to avoid saving products to your local system and only process them using a `pan_run` command, defined below.

-The `[pan_run]` variable is also optional and specifies the path to a script or program that you'd like to run on product arrival.
+The `pan_run` variable is also optional and specifies the path to a script or program that you'd like to run on product arrival.
 The client automatically passes the full path to the product to the supplied script or program.
-If `[archivedir]` is not specified, the product is temporarily saved to your `/tmp/` directory and then removed after the program or script is run.
+If `archivedir` is not specified, the product is temporarily saved to your `/tmp/` directory and then removed after the program or script is run.

-The `[pan_run_log]` variable is an optional variable to specify the log file where messages are run when the `[pan_run]` program script is run.
+The `pan_run_log` variable is an optional variable to specify the log file where messages are run when the `pan_run` program script is run.
 Otherwise, the messages will be send to /dev/null.

-The `[retry]` variable specifies whether you would like to retry the connection upon disconnection from the server.
+The `retry` variable specifies whether you would like to retry the connection upon disconnection from the server.
 You'll likely want to set this to `true`.

-The options `[use_tls]` and `[use_ssl]` are for specifying the security settings on the NWWS-OI connection.
-Typically, you'll want to set `[use_tls]` to `true` and `[use_ssl]` to `false`, however there have been some reports that attempts to connect with Python 3.7 and TLS fails with certificate verification errors.
-In that case you should set `[use_tls]` to `false` and `[use_ssl]` to `true`.
+The options `use_tls` and `use_ssl` are for specifying the security settings on the NWWS-OI connection.
+Typically, you'll want to set `use_tls` to `true` and `use_ssl` to `false`.

-The client has the following usage:
+## Running the client outside of Docker

 ```
 $ python3 nwws.py /path/to/config/file
 ```

-Provided that you're able to connect to the NWWS and your credentials are accepted, you will start to see products downloaded, and if the `[archivedir]` config variable was specified, you'll see the products saved to the directory in the following format:
+Provided that you're able to connect to the NWWS and your credentials are accepted, you will start to see products downloaded, and if the `archivedir` config variable was specified, you'll see the products saved to the directory in the following format:

 ```
 [archivedir]/